Quantifying Rare Events in Stochastic Reaction-Diffusion Dynamics Using Tensor Networks: Numerical Evaluation of the -Voxel Schl o gl Model Switching Rate

-The SSA rate calculations can be made more accurate by collecting more trajectories, and the DP/TDVP calculations likewise offer a systematic way to improve accuracy by increasing the computational expense.
+The DP/TDVP approach we have described offers a radically different strategy for circumventing the SSA scaling problem.
+Because the reaction-coordinate selection problem is hard, we developed the DP/TDVP strategy to bypass it entirely, computing the rate and reaction mechanism without prior information about how the transition events move through the high-dimensional state space.
+Fig.~\ref{fig:RateL} shows that the reaction-coordinate-agnostic DP/TDVP approach indeed reproduces the SSA rates at lower computational expense, reducing the scaling from exponential to polynomial in $L$.
+The SSA rate calculations can be made more accurate by collecting more trajectories, and the DP/TDVP calculations likewise offer a systematic way to improve accuracy in exchange for a greater computational expense.
 The two most prominent ways to adjust that accuracy are through the time step $\delta t$ for the TDVP evolution and through the maximum bond dimension $\kappa$ for the MPS state.
 In this work, a time step of $\delta t = 10^{-4}$ was used throughout, and the trade-off between expense and accuracy was entirely tuned through the choice of $\kappa$.
 The single-site TDVP algorithm we used to propagate an MPS state does not alter the bond dimension of the MPS, so $\kappa$ was entirely set by the bond dimension of the initial MPS.
 We therefore needed to approximate the steady state $\ket{\boldsymbol{\pi}}$ with different values of $\kappa$.
 Approximations were generated by starting with an initially uniform state using a bond dimension $\kappa$ set to several different values between 5 and 30.
-Those uniform distributions were evolved with single-site TDVP for $10,000$ time-steps allowing for the natural dynamics of $\hat{H}$ to approach the limit $\ket{\boldsymbol{\pi}}$.
-We found that evolving that $10,000$ time steps was sufficient to approximate the steady-state distribution, as reflected by the average rate of change of the distribution.
-That is to say, $\bra{p_t}\ket{\dot{p}_t} = \bra{p_t}\hat{H}\ket{p_t} \approx 0$ by time $t = 1$, indicating proximity to the actual steady state, which satisfies $\ket{\boldsymbol{\dot \pi}} = \ket{\mathbf{0}}$.
+Those uniform distributions were evolved with single-site TDVP for 10,000 time-steps allowing for the natural dynamics of $\hat{H}$ to approach a stationary state with $\bra{p_t}\ket{\dot{p}_t} = \bra{p_t}\hat{H}\ket{p_t} \approx 0$ by time $t = 1$.
+Irreducibility of $\hat H$ means the unique stationary state is the steady-state distribution $\ket{\boldsymbol{\pi}}$.
+While $\bra{p_t}\hat{H}\ket{p_t} = 0$ would imply $\ket{p_t} = \ket{\boldsymbol{\pi}}$, $\bra{p_t}\hat{H}\ket{p_t} \approx 0$ does not guarantee that $\ket{p_t} \approx \ket{\boldsymbol{\pi}}$, only that the distribution is evolving very slowly.
+When transitions between $\mA$ and $\mB$ are slow, one can imagine reaching a local steady state distribution within $\mA$ and within $\mB$ but having probability very slowly repartitioning between the two.
+For our purposes, what matters is not that $t = 1$ has exactly reached $\ket{\boldsymbol{\pi}}$ but rather that the $t = 1$ distribution confined to $\mA$, upon renormalization, has approached $\proj_\mA\ket{\boldsymbol{\pi}}/\bra{\mathbf{1}}\proj_{\mA}\ket{\boldsymbol{\pi}}$.
+Provided dynamics within $\mA$ is comparatively fast, this local steady state within $\mA$ is reached more rapidly than $\ket{\boldsymbol{\pi}}$ and is reasonably confirmed by checking that $\bra{p_t}\hat{H}\ket{p_t} \approx 0$.